 The Series of Unfortunate Events, by Lemony Snicket.

 Almost a parody of Dickens, this series follows the three Baudelaire orphans through their many, many trials.
 The books have a sarcastic (and quite dark) sense of humor and would be enjoyed most by older children.

 Two children love to pretend that they are in ancient Egypt.
 But when they begin playing behind a dusty antique store, strange things being to happen.
 Also try The Headless Cupid by the same author for another ghostly adventure.

 The Sorcerer’s Apprentice, by Nancy Willard.

 This is a beautifully illustrated version of the classic story where the sorcerer’s helper doesn’t follow directions.
 It is a picture book, but the text is quite long and complicated.

 The Castle in the Attic, by Elizabeth Winthrop.

 When lonely William is given a toy castle, his world suddenly becomes full of knights, wizards, and sorcery.

 Wizard Hall, by Jane Yolen.

-The superficial resembleances to Harry Potter are uncanny.
-Eleven-year old Henry goes off to a school for Wizards.
-It is also full of details and dragons, but is a little darker and more serious than Harry Potter.
+The superficial resemblances to Harry Potter are uncanny.
+Eleven-year-old Henry goes off to a school for Wizards.
+It is also full of details and dragons but is a little darker and more serious than Harry Potter.